 - A. Degree Requirements. - a.
 The MA degree program in Languages, Literatures, Cultures and Pedagogy (LLCP) with a Chinese Studies Concentration affords students the opportunity to continue their study of Chinese at the graduate level.
 All students take at least half their courses in Chinese language and literature.
 All students must take 30 credits. - b.
 Coursework/Requirements for MA-LLCP- Chinese Studies students: 30 graduate credits are required for the Master of Arts in LLCP-Chinese Studies: - i.
-Five courses (15 credits) in Chinese language/literature/pedagogy; - ii.
-A minimum of three courses (9 credits) in the fields of world language pedagogy; - iii.
+Five courses (15 credits) in Chinese language/literature/pedagogy; - A minimum of three courses (9 credits) in the fields of world language pedagogy; (see "Shared Core for World Language Pedagogy" proposed in Curriculog Fall 2022 and inserted into all LLCP degrees (Chinese, French and Spanish) for degree alignment/consistency and ease of catalog maintenance). - iii.
 The remaining two courses (6 credits) are selected with the prior approval of the student's advisor, from Chinese, world language pedagogy, or related fields, i.e., relevant courses in Education, Linguistics, literary theory, or English, etc. - iv.
 Completion of a comprehensive examination administered by a faculty/professional panel. - B. The Program requires full-time residence at the University of Delaware. - C. The Masters' Degree requires a minimum of four semesters (two years).
 Following are sample semester plans: